QaldeK/pdf-booklet-imposer.sh/README.md

 Bash script for create A5 and A6 pdf booklet (with GUI)

-pdf-booklet-imposer -- Gui-Script to achieve some imposition on PDF documents : generate A5 and A6 pdf booklet from A4 page by page document, and separate A5/A6 cover and text-only (without cover) pdf.
+pdf-booklet-imposer -- Gui-Script to achieve some imposition on PDF documents : generate A5 and A6 pdf booklet from A4 page by page document, and/or separate A5/A6 cover and text-only (without cover) pdf.

 ## Dependances :